0rohan-kumar/RE-4D/README.md

 I used WebGL since it allowed me to quickly prototype ideas without having to commit to a full game engine; the browser version is primarily intended for testing mechanics, level design, and obtaining feedback.

-When the way the game works is satisfactory, my intention will be to redevelop all of it in Unity as a bigger standalone game.
+If the prototype works well, I'll rebuild the game in Unity with better graphics, more mechanics and a proper campaign.

 ---